TailaLV/TailaLV/README.md

 ### Hello I´m Taila L.

-- a Front End developer specialized in python, focused on Cybersecurity.
-I have strong experience with Web development and databases..
+- a Full Stack developer specialized in Php, Python, MySQL, focused on Cybersecurity.
+I have strong experience with Web development and databases.

 ### Main Skills
 - Web development